BlockchainCommons/developer-web-site/_pages/ur-envelope.md

          63            # text(3)
             626F62     # "bob"
 ```
-As shown, this Envelope is an array of a subject ("alice") and an assertion, with the latter being a map containing "knows" and "bob".
+As shown, this Envelope is an array of a subject ("alice") and an assertion, with the latter being a map that contains the predicate "knows" and and the object "bob".
 Each individual element of the Envelope is tagged `201` to mark it as an Envelope leaf, all in accordance with the [IETF spec](https://datatracker.ietf.org/doc/draft-mcnally-envelope/).

 ### Crypto Secrets in Envelopes

-These UR documents describe holding a variety of crypto-secrets in URs, including keys, SSKR shares, and PSBTs.
+Our original UR documents describe holding a variety of crypto-secrets in bare URs, including keys, SSKR shares, and PSBTs.
 Today we believe that most of these could be better stored as Envelopes, with the Envelope then encoded as a UR.

-Our [URs for Keys page](https://developer.blockchaincommons.com/ur/keys/) therefore offers an exampl of a Seed Envelope:
+Our [URs for Keys page](https://developer.blockchaincommons.com/ur/keys/) therefore offers an example of a Seed Envelope:
 ```
 $ envelope format ur:envelope/lntpsogdhkwzdtfthptokigtvwnnjsqzcxknsktdoyadcsspoybdtpsokseceheyetdpidinjycxguihihiecxgdkpidjziniacxghihjkjycxhfihiajyjljpcxdehkinjtjnjtcxfwjzkpihdtcxendyeeideseoiyeyoyaatpsokkadwdghisinjkcxinjkcxjyisihcxeheyetdpidinjycxdeeyeecxktjljpiedtcxjkihihiecxkpjkihiecxhsjkcxhscxjokpidjziniacxjpihiojpihjkjkinjljtcxjyihjkjycxkoihiajyjljpcxiyjljpcxgogmjkdwcxfljljpieinhsjtcxguihihiecxghjljljzdwcxhsjtiecxjkihihiejyjljljzdpiajzindmbkbkghisinjkcxjkihihiecxhsjtiecxhsjzjzcxjeihkkjkcxioihjtihjphsjyihiecxiyjpjljncxinjycxjkisjlkpjziecxidihcxiajljtjkinieihjpihiecxkpjtjkihiakpjpihcxhsjkcxjyisinjkcxjeihkkcxjnhsjyihjpinhsjzcxinjkcxidihinjtiocxjkishsjpihiecxjokpidjziniajzkkcxhsjkcxhscxjyihjkjycxkoihiajyjljpdmbkbkfpjzjkjlcxjejtjlktjtcxhsjkcxfygdfpgscxdpcxvolansfyhsjpjecxgdkpjpjojzihcxfpjskphscxgsjlkoihvolantcxhsjkcxhsjtcxjljziecxkoihjpjkinjljtcxjliycxgsiniyihfdhsjkiscxishsiecxjyishsjycxiajljzjljpdmbkbkfwinjyiajlinjtcxgthsjkjyihjpcxgrihkkcxfginjtioihjpjojpinjtjyftcxendyeeideseoiyeybkfejyisihjpihkpjncxfpiaiajlkpjtjycxcndycxfpieiejpihjkjkcxhpjndleeeedidlendyvolanldldyvolanldldydldyhlftcxdyksececemeceyeciedyeeeoeneceniheseoetecfyetfefgfpfpesfxieeehseohsihfpiefedyehehenetbkoycfadzttpsotantjyoeadjsktjkisdeiajljkiniojtihjpdefzdydtdtaolytantjlonaxhdclaohldlmdrtlacxhnfpptplfyltwelafsnezslyndhllnvdimmwlpylkbwzjltbdmenaahdcxlejtimcnrlbtdemdoereyaqzprkpndbdgwfzflqdbzkohgzobycxcnvabaosbglfamtantjooeadlocsdyykaeykaeykaoykaocyhngrmuwzattantjooyadlslraewkadwklawkaycynewncnlboybetpsosezofptpbtlnlyjzkefmjejldeny
 Bytes(16) [